Life Jackets and PFD’s, do you really need to wear them?

 Transport Canada’s Small Vessel Regulations state that: “PFD’s must be comfortable and functional enough to be worn at all times.
 Highly visible, short models with pockets for distress flares, radio, and whistle are preferable”.
 You should also be aware that the Transport Canada regulations also apply to stand up paddle boards, even when leashed.
 The only exception for SUP’s is when in the surf zone.

 The regulations don’t specifically say that you have to wear them, but to the question, should you?
 The answer is absolutely, and there are very compelling reasons why.
 According to the Red Cross, hundreds of Canadians drown each year while boating.
 Most of them never intended to be in the water, but 87% of those that drowned were not wearing a life jacket or PFD or did not have it done up properly.
 That should be compelling evidence enough.

 The Difference Between PFD’s and Life Jackets

-On the other hand, PFD’s (Personal Flotation Devices) were designed for use in recreational boating and are generally smaller, less bulky and far more comfortable than life jackets.
+PFD’s (Personal Flotation Devices) were designed for use in recreational boating and are generally smaller, less bulky and far more comfortable to wear than life jackets.
 As a result, they have less flotation than life jackets and may not float you face up if you are unconscious.
 However, because they are comfortable and easy to wear, people are much more likely to use them.
 The most important consideration in choosing a PFD is fit, not only for comfort but to ensure that you will float properly if you find yourself in the water.

 Reasons to Wear Your PFD